 Rather than starting you off with a completely empty blog, WordPress.com populates your new site with a single blog post, titled "Hello world!", with one associated comment.
 Let's delete the initial post and comment, and then add a new post.
 Back on the Dashboard page, in the left-hand sidebar, click Posts, then hover over the post's title, and click the Trash link that appears below it.
 There are at least three ways to start a new post, including the "Add New" button just to the right of the "Edit Posts" page title.

 In adding a new post to your blog, you must enter a title and some content.
 The latter can be styled using the WYSIWYG (what you see is what you get) controls just above the large content field.
 In our sample post, some of the words have been bolded, italicized, and struck through with a horizontal line, to illustrate some of the WYSIWYG basics.
 Other words have been converted into unordered and ordered lists.
 You can include an excerpt, trackbacks, tags (i.e., keywords), and categories.
 You can also specify whether visitors to your site may comment on your post, or contribute trackbacks and pingbacks.

 Let's also change the blog's theme.
 But first save the new post you created, by clicking the blue Publish button.
 Be warned that the process of saving a new or modified post can be extremely time-consuming — far longer than should be needed given the relatively small amount of information being saved to the WordPress.com database.
 This would be one more reason for choosing your own WordPress installation in your own hosting account.

-In this article, we have just scratched the surface of what is possible using WordPress as a CMS for your blog, and WordPress.com as the blogging service.
+In this article, I have just scratched the surface of what is possible using WordPress as a CMS for your blog, and WordPress.com as the blogging service.
 Even though there are other CMSs and hosted blogging services available, this combination may prove more than adequate for your own blogging presence on the Web.